Dynamic Autonomy and Intelligent Robotics Lab

 Welcome to the Dynamic Autonomy and Intelligent Robotics (DAIR) Lab!

-Our research centers on planning, control, and formal analysis of robots as they interact with the world.
+Our research centers on control, learning, planning, and analysis of robots as they interact with the world.
 Whether a robot is assisting within the home, or operating in a manufacturing plant, the fundamental promise of robotics requires touching and affecting a complex environment in a safe and controlled fashion.
-We are focused on developing computationally tractable algorithms which enable robots to operate both dynamically and safely as they quickly maneuver through and interact with their environments.
+We are focused on developing computationally tractable and data efficient algorithms which enable robots to operate both dynamically and safely as they quickly maneuver through and interact with their environments.

-Right now, we are particularly interested in understanding the interplay between the non-smooth dynamics of contact and numerical optimization, and then testing these techniques on both legged robots and robotic manipulation.
+Right now, we are particularly interested in understanding the interplay between the non-smooth dynamics of contact, machine learning, and numerical optimization, and then testing these techniques on both legged robots and robotic manipulation.

 We are proud to be a group within the Penn Engineering GRASP Lab.